 Here’s what I’ve discovered over my years of participating in annual Nurses Week celebrations:

-One of the most heartening things I heard this year was the numbers of nurses who went out of their way to wish each other “Happy Nurses Week!”
-Harvard Business School researchers have found that in any organization, when there is a healthy culture of peer-to-peer recognition in place, turnover can be reduced by more than a third.
+One of the most heartening things I heard this year was the number of nurses who went out of their way to wish each other “Happy Nurses Week!”
+Harvard Business School researchers have found that in any organization when there is a healthy culture of peer-to-peer recognition in place, turnover can be reduced by more than a third.

 Think back to Nurses Week in your facility.
 Did you hear your nurses wishing each other “Happy Nurses Week?”
 Not every team is equally enthusiastic about celebrating their strengths.
 You may need to provide education and leadership to help integrate this behavior into the culture of your organization.
 Lateral recognition is so important.
 We should encourage it throughout the entire year.